Satellite Internet

 • Wait 10–15 minutes after setup for a full satellite handshake.

-• Check that Starlink router is connected to power and dish cable.
+• Check that Satellite Internet router is connected to power and dish cable.

 • Try connecting to the Wi-Fi network “STINKY” (the default) and follow in-app steps.